How Do We Quote the Lowest Mortgage Rates in Ontario?

 How Mortgage Rates Work

-No matter what trusted mortgage professional you ask, or what research is done, the truth about mortgage rates Kitchener Waterloo and in Ontario will come down to the simple fact that different mortgage applicants will receive different rates.
-There is no ‘one size fits all’ rate, and often the very lowest rates seen on the web are available for one applicant type.
+No matter what trusted mortgage professional you ask, or what research is done, the truth about mortgage rates across Ontario will come down to the simple fact that different mortgage applicants will receive different rates.
+There is no ‘one size fits all’ rate, and often the very lowest rates seen on the web are available for one type of application.

 So when looking for your best mortgage rate, the first thing to understand is what type of mortgage category you’ll fit into.